Exposed wooden lath behind damaged plaster wall surface

 Preparing lath and substrate

-Proper preparation of the lath and substrate is crucial for consistent key development in your plaster installation.
+Proper preparation of the lath and substrate is vital for consistent key development in your plaster installation.

-Lath spacing: Space lath strips 16″ apart to allow for even coverage and proper key formation.
-Too close can lead to weak keys, too far can cause cracking.
+Lath spacing: Space lath strips 16″ apart to ensure even coverage and proper key formation.
+Too close can result in weak keys, while too far can cause cracking.

 Nailing pattern: Use 2″ nails every 4-6″.
 This provides secure attachment without over-nailing, which can hinder key development.